 From Our House to His House

-A History of Emmanuel Church International
+A Brief History of Emmanuel Church International

 Psalm 127:1 says “Except the LORD build the house, they labor in vain that build it: …”

 This passage is primarily directed toward the family, but it applies to the church as well.
 Throughout the New Testament we see that God uses the family to illustrate how He deals with the church.
 Just as the family is the symbol of the church, a strong family directly benefits the church.

-The building in which we now worship is only Phase I, our multi-purpose center.
+In 2005 the ministry broke ground for its new building which was grand opened in 2008.
+The building in which we now worship is Phase I, our multi-purpose center.
 Phase II which is already in the planning stages, calls for the development of an expanded multi-purpose and family life center, with additional classroom space for many of the ministry’s outreach programs.
 The county planning commission has already approved the project.
 Phase III will consist of a Worship Center which will be built on donated land adjacent to the multi-purpose and family life center.

 Our pastor humbly recognizes that all glory belongs to God, as the vision is not his, but the Lords.
 Hence, “The Vision Is Always Greater Than the Man”.